-What a beautiful flower!
-The big blossoms catch your eye.
-Seeing this flower brings back happy memories of my grandmother's sitting on the table during the holiday season.
-The amaryllis brings joy to a gloomy winter day.
-My favorite part is to watch the flower bud emerge from the bulb and produce the huge blooms.
+Seeing a gorgeous flower blooming during dreary cold weather brings a smile and happiness.
+The large blossom of the amaryllis catches your attention.
+I still remember my grandmother's amaryllis in bloom sitting on the table during the holiday season.
+Watching the flower bud emerging from the bulb and producing the huge blooms is fascinating.
 They are fun to grow and work with to rebloom the next year.

-Why all the excitement about the flowers?
-Three to four gorgeous 6- to 8-inch trumpetlike flowers are produced on a flower stalk reaching up to 22 inches tall.
+What is so special about the flowers?
+Three to four large, gorgeous 6- to 8-inch trumpet-like flowers are produced on a flower stalk reaching up to 22 inches tall.
 Each bloom opens close to the same time.
 Some bulbs may produce more than one flower stalk.

-Red, pink, salmon, rose, deep burgundy, and white are common flower colors.
+Common flower colors are red, pink, salmon, rose, deep burgundy, and white.
 Some flowers have two colors such as pink over white or red stripes on white or a white stripe down the center of the flower on a red background.
 Double-flowered forms, which look like a flower within a flower, are offered too.

 Care of the amaryllis bulb is fairly simple.
-The bulb should be dormant when you buy it unless buying a flowering plant.
+The bulb should be dormant when you buy it unless you are buying a flowering plant.
 Select the largest bulb because the larger the bulb, the bigger the flowers.
 Make sure the bulb is firm and free from cuts and bruises.

 Select a container at least 2 inches wider than the diameter of the bulb to allow 1 inch of soil around the side of the bulb.
 Amaryllis prefers to grow with little room available.
-The pot should have a drainage hole, otherwise, the bulb may remain too wet and rot.
+The pot should have a drainage hole, otherwise the bulb may remain too wet and rot.

-Amaryllis requires rich, well-drained soil.
+Amaryllis requires a rich, well-drained soil.
 Commercial potting mixes work best.
-Add about 1 tablespoon of bone meal to each 6-inch pot of soil.

-When planting, remove dead or broken roots.
-Position the bulb so that one-third to onehalf of it is above soil level.
+When planting the bulb, remove dead or broken roots.
+Position the bulb so that one-third to one-half of it is above soil level.
 Make sure soil is filled around fleshy roots, and then water to remove air pockets around the roots.
-Water the bulb very little until it begins to grow; otherwise, the bulb may rot.
-Soil should remain slightly damp.
+Then water when the soil becomes dry to the touch, otherwise the bulb may rot.
+Do not let the water accumulate in the saucer beneath the pot.

 As soon as the leaves and flower stalk begin to peek out of the bulb, promptly move the plant to a bright location.
 It may take several weeks before growth begins after planting.
 There is considerable variation in the time required for flowers to develop.
 Occasionally, they may bloom in as little as four weeks but more often require six to eight weeks.
 The flower stalk usually begins to grow first, and the leaves appear later.

-During early periods of growth, night temperatures of 55 to 65 degrees F are ideal.
-Higher temperatures result in longer leaves, and the flower stalk may become leggy.
-Support for the flower stalk with a stake is needed because the flowers are very heavy.
+Rotate the container every few days to keep the flower and foliage from leaning too much toward the light.
+Support for the flower stalk with a stake may be needed because the flowers are heavy and to keep it upright in a low-light situation.
+After growth begins, frequent watering is necessary.